 How to Use the Table of Contents Block

-The Table of Contents block lists all of the Headings on your post or page, and allows users to jump straight to the specific section by just clicking on them.
+The Table of Contents block lists all of the Headings on your post or page, and allows users to jump straight to the specific section by clicking on them.
 This is because the block links directly to the headings of the current page.
-Each Heading on your post or page will show as a list item in the block.
+Each Heading on your post or page will show up as a list item in the block.